-Overactive Bladder (OAB) Treatment in Northern Virginia
+Overactive Bladder (OAB) Specialist in Northern Virginia

 The most common symptom of OAB is a sudden urge to urinate that you can't control.
 Some people will leak urine when they feel the urge.
 As many as 30% of men and 40% of women in the United States live with OAB symptoms.
 The board-certified urologists at Potomac Urology specialize in the treatment and diagnosis of OAB.
 If you're experiencing symptoms of OAB, contact us today to schedule an appointment in Alexandria or Woodbridge.
 Give our office a call at (703) 680-2111 or request an appointment through our secure online form.